websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

 ## Next Steps

-Revisit the [Upgrade Overview](../upgrade-basics.md) to see what's left to upgrade.
+Revisit [Upgrade Basics](../upgrade-basics.md) to see what's left to upgrade.